 Call for Abstract

-International Conference on Magnetism and Magnetic Materials, will be organized around the theme “Latest Advances on Magnetism and Magnetic Material for New Generation”
+10th World Congress on Magnetism and Magnetic Materials, will be organized around the theme “”

-Magnetism Conference 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Magnetism Conference 2018
+Magnetic Materials-2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Magnetic Materials-2023

 Submit your abstract to any of the mentioned tracks.